 If you don’t have a fabric cutting machine, you’re missing out!

-Here are reviews of the best fabric cutting machines and my thoughts on the four I own!
+Here are reviews of the best fabric cutting machines and my thoughts on the five I own!

 Fabric cutters cut fabric in predetermined shapes and sizes.
 They can be used to cut fabric pieces for sewing patterns or quilt blocks and even make applique shapes for hand or machine embroidery.